HKUST-ISD/ISDN4000I_Lab2/README.md

 This lab consists of 8 small tasks, you are encouraged to finish the tasks in order.
 Read the comments included in each task carefully, as it will guide you through the task.

-You should fork (create a copy of) this repository into your own GitHub account, and submit your work by committing to your forked repository.
-You can find the ```Fork``` button on the top right of the repository webpage.

-Clone your forked repository to your computer and you can start working on the lab.

 ## Datasheet

 The focus of this lab is to write a driver for the on-board IMU (LSM6DS3) on the Arduino nano 33 IOT board.
 Writing the driver software will require careful reading of the LSM6DS3 datasheet.